Erica Mena’s Busty Bikini Bod Has Fans Dropping Fire Emoji Left & Right

 Erica Mena posted a brand new swimsuit pic earlier today, and it’s garnered over 42,000 likes so far.
 She promoted a contest in the captions, although most of her fans seemed distracted by her good looks.

-The photo showed Erica posing poolside, as she rocked a turquoise one-piece with a plunge neckline.
-She popped her right hip slightly, while placing her right hand on the side of her head.
+The photo showed Erica posing poolside, as she rocked a turquoise one-piece with a plunging neckline.
+She popped her right hip slightly while placing her right hand on the side of her head.
 Meanwhile, she placed her left hand on her upper thighs, which brought attention to her long, manicured nails.

 Mena also wore her hair slicked back, while looking down to her right.
 She pursed her lips slightly while wearing dark pink lipstick.
 She also sported dark, purple eyeshadow.

-Erica kept things simple in the jewelry department, and rocked large, silver hoop earrings but no necklace.
-She also wore no jewelry on her left hand, but rocked what appears to be a smart watch.
+Erica kept things simple in the jewelry department and rocked large, silver hoop earrings but no necklace.
+She also wore no jewelry on her left hand but rocked what appears to be a smartwatch.

 Fans left Erica plenty of nice compliments in the comments section, with lots of people dropping the fire emoji to make their point.